-The Board of Directors of the Company reviews all information provided periodically for discussion and consideration at its meetings in terms of Regulation 17 (2) of SEBI LODR Regulations, 2015.
+The Board of Directors of the Company reviews all information provided periodically for discussion and consideration at its meetings in terms of Regulation 17 (2) of SEBI (LODR) Regulations, 2015.

 Detailed Agenda are circulated to the Directors in advance.
 All material information is incorporated in the agenda for facilitating meaningful and focused discussions at the meetings.
 Where it is not practicable to enclose any document to the agenda, the same is placed before the meeting.
 In special and exceptional circumstances, additional item(s) on the agenda are permitted to be discussed at the Meeting.
-The maximum time gap between any of two consecutive meetings did not exceed one hundred and twenty days except for the quarter ended 31st March, 2020, due to announcement of lockdown for prevention of COVID -19, the Board Meeting was held on 30th June, 2020 which is beyond the period of 120 days which was well within the prescribed time limit exemption granted by the Ministry of Corporate Affairs and SEBI.
+The maximum time gap between any of two consecutive meetings exceeded one hundred and twenty days due to the COVID-19 pandemic, however, the meetings were held within the extended time period as per the relaxation provided by SEBI and the ministry of corporate affairs respectively.

-During the Financial Year 2019-2020 the Board met five times on the following Dates:-
+During the Financial Year 2020-2021 the Board met four times on the following dates:-

 Sr. No. Date of Board Meeting Board's Strength No. of Directors present

-1 7 th May, 2019 5 5
+1 30 th June, 2020 6 6

-2 8 th August, 2019 6 4
+2 26 th August, 2020 6 5

-3 8 th August, 2019 6 4
+3 9 th November, 2020 6 6

-4 20th November, 2019 6 4

-5 3 rd February, 2020 6 6
+4 4 th February, 2021 6 6